drshahizan/special-topic-data-engineering/assignment/data-integration/submission/CodeX/Data_Integration_Report_CodeX.md

 ![5b5a728f99df63879e583f1673d38155122f2be8](https://github.com/drshahizan/special-topic-data-engineering/assets/96984290/00a287b3-94f7-4abe-a63a-b8a65dc40b80)

 ### The Result
 In the database, run the following code to retrieve the transfered data.
 The Results woll show that the database had been set up properly and had been integrated.
+We can also export result data as .json/.csv/.xml

 ```sql
 select * from [dbo].[beer]